kalai2315/Airbnb_Project/README.md

 **Introduction to Airbnb Data Analysis:**

 Welcome to our Airbnb data analysis project!
 In this analysis, we delve into a comprehensive dataset from Airbnb, a popular platform for short-term lodging rentals.
-Our goal is to gain insights into various aspects of the Airbnb market, including pricing dynamics, property types, neighborhood preferences, and availability trends.
+Our goal is to gain insights into various aspects of the Airbnb market, including pricing dynamics, property types, neighborhood preferences.

 **Key Technologies and Skills**